 Sustainably managed forests provide a variety of benefits to people and nature including clean air and water, wildlife habitat, scenic places for recreation, renewable forest products and carbon storage.

-How will this project affect timber harvests and management in the Pigeon River Country State Forest?
+How will this project affect state forest timber harvests and management?

-What happens if there is a natural disaster in the project area?
+What happens if there is a natural disaster in a project area?

 Who is purchasing carbon offset credits from the project?

-DTE Energy has announced a commitment to purchase offset credits generated from the first 10 years of the project.
+DTE Energy announced a commitment to purchase offset credits generated from the first 10 years of the Big Wild project.
 DTE Energy will offer these offsets to its larger industrial natural gas clients seeking to reduce the impact of carbon emissions, much as they do for their residential and small business customers, through DTE's voluntary Natural Gas Balance program.
+The DNR plans to partner with carbon buyers that are implementing meaningful measures to reduce their carbon footprint.